 "Digital or online gender violence refers to acts of gender violence committed instigated or aggravated, in part or totally, by the use of Information and Communication Technologies (ICT), social media platforms and email."
 (APC 2015)

-"There is still no global consensus on the definition of digital gender violence.
+"There is still no global consensus on the definition of gender violence facilitated by technology.
 However, it is understood when it is committed and spreads through digital media, against a woman –because she is a woman–, or when it affects women disproportionately."
 (UN Women, 2020)

 "This violence causes psychological and emotional damage, reinforces prejudices, damages reputation, causes economic loss, and poses barriers to participation in public life.
 It can also lead to forms of sexual violence and other forms of physical violence."
 (Wrestlers 2017)